Skip to content

 Caps & Limits

-Operating expenses outside the landlord's management control - typically taxes, insurance, and utilities - that are excluded from CAM cap limitations and can be passed through in full regardless of annual increase amount.
+Operating expenses outside the landlord's management control, typically taxes, insurance, and utilities, that are excluded from CAM cap limitations and can be passed through in full regardless of annual increase amount.

-CAM CapControllable ExpensesInsurance ReconciliationReal Estate Tax
+CAM CapControllable ExpensesReal Estate Tax

 Useful Life